 If not, it’s about time to brush up on your skills.
 Being self-employed isn’t just about being able to do the job – it’s about being able to make the job worthwhile.
 If you love what you do, then that’s fantastic, but if it doesn’t pay the rent, then it’s not going to give you long-term satisfaction.

 One of the ways to make sure ends meet is to be smart about your spending.
-We’ve already mentioned the potential for a bigger vehicle to enable more deliveries and earn you more money, but there are plenty of other ways to take care of the pennies.
+We’ve already mentioned the potential for a bigger vehicle to enable more deliveries and earn you more money with the courier work, but there are plenty of other ways to take care of the pennies.

 Keep an eye on local fuel prices, especially when you’re out and about.
 Fuel costs can vary dramatically from region to region, or even across town, so don’t just fill up at your local forecourt for the ease of it.
 After all, it might only cost you a few pence now, but if you’re doing that every week of every year, you could be depriving yourself of a substantial amount of income.